-Candidates will pursue their thesis studies under the direction of RUSVM faculty supervisors nominated by the One Health Program Coordinator(s) and approved by the Associate Dean for Research and Graduate Studies.
-The Graduate and Research Studies Committee may appoint additional external supervisor(s).
+Candidates will pursue their thesis studies under the direction of RUSVM faculty supervisors nominated by the One Health Program Candidates will pursue their Capstone research project under the direction of RUSVM faculty supervisors appointed by the One Health Program Coordinator(s).
+The Graduate and Research Studies Committee may appoint additional internal/external supervisor(s).